 Academic Probation Students are placed on academic probation when their graduate GPA falls below a 3.00 on the 4.0 scale.
-You may remain on probation only for two consecutive semesters in which you are enrolled.
-Semesters during which you are not enrolled will not count toward these two semesters, but will count toward the total amount of time taken to complete the degree.
-If after two semesters on probation, your graduate GPA has not increased to at least a 3.00, you may be dismissed from the program.
+You may remain on probation only for nine semester hours in which you are enrolled.
+The nine semester hours must be taken at NKU.
+If after nine semester hours on probation, your graduate GPA has not increased to at least a 3.00, you may be dismissed from the program.
 Individual programs may have more stringent requirements.
 You should check your program guidelines for complete information.
+Exceptions to this policy will be granted only if requested by the program director and approved by the Dean of Graduate Studies.